CaravanOfThieves/CaravanOfThieves/README.md

 <div align="center">

-hi im nako,, im 16 and i like 2 play roblox and talk to my friends on the computer...
+hi im nako,, i like 2 play roblox and talk to my friends on the computer...

 </div>
 <div align="center">